denten-books/plain-text/main.md

 way textuality is encoded mediates between idea and matter.
 Mediation.
 Visible form and hidden form.

+The theory of preaching.
+Lectures on homiletics (1892).
+Plain text vs. obscure text.o

+John Charles Ryle
+Expository Thoughts on the Gospels: For Family and Private Use.
+With the ...

+"One plain text is worth a thousand arguments."

+Words: Their Use and Abuse
+Say plain things in a plain way.

+Time and truth reconciling the moral and religious world to Shakespeare: the By B. S. Naylor
+"Thus it is, that the plain text, the obvious meaning, of Shakespeare, is dostorted by Commentators and beclouded by Illustrators" (p64)

+"One plain text is worth a thousand"

+Signal Book, United States Army: 1916

 We have now traveled from the pixel down to magnetic storage media and back from the storage media to the screen.
 The passage opens up space between visible content, media, and the imposed forms that govern any and all higher